 sound studies & spatial sound

 In the past years I observed a growing fascination for exploring sounds in my direct surroundings and collecting recordings.
-Also I started to feel a strong need to do something with this sonic treasures, and this is how I started to dive into the realm of sonic studies in order to analyze my sound archive with a more auto-ethnographic approach.
-I hope that in the next year my findings will accumulate in compositions for different settings, but also especially for ambisonics.
+I started to dive into the universe of sonic studies and acoustic ecology in order to analyze my sound archive with a more auto-ethnographic approach.

 Or*instrument workshop & performance